SAP-archive/teched2021-DEV261/exercises/ex10/README.md

 The file **resources/alertnotif/deployment.yaml** will be applied after a few modifications.
 This will generate the following resources:

-- SAP Alert Notification Service instance named `alert-notif-ser-instance`
+- A SAP Alert Notification Service instance named `alert-notif-ser-instance`
 - A serverless function named `alert-notif`
 - A service binding and a service binding usage